fluencelabs/registry/example/README.md

     ```sh
     npm i
     ```
-4. You can use VSCode with [Aqua extension](https://marketplace.visualstudio.com/items?itemName=FluenceLabs.aqua) for [Aqua language](https://fluence.dev/docs/aqua-book/getting-started/) syntax highlighting and better developer experience.
+You can also use VSCode with [Aqua extension](https://marketplace.visualstudio.com/items?itemName=FluenceLabs.aqua) for [Aqua language](https://fluence.dev/docs/aqua-book/getting-started/) syntax highlighting and better developer experience.

 ## Deploy echo service written in Rust